352.Infanterie-Division

 Because of constant fighting, most of the Division wasn’t able to eat or sleep until 10 June.
 A total absence of motorized transport meant that all movement was by foot or bicycle.
 By the time the Allies had put armor on the beaches and started their advance, there wasn’t much the 352nd could do to stop it.
 By this time, most of the fighting ability of the Division was either killed or captured.
 A few isolated units continued to fight, or were absorbed into other neighboring units.

-By 30 July, the Division was in very poor shape.
-The Wehrmacht declared all battalions of the 352nd abgekämpft (no longer combat worthy) on that date, which means that each battalion had less than 100 combat-ready men.
+By the end of July, the Division was in very poor shape.
+The 352.Inf-Div. was the only German division in Normandy to have been on the attack or under attack every single day since 06 June.
+After literally fighting itself out, the Wehrmacht declared all battalions of the 352nd abgekämpft (no longer combat worthy with each battalion having less than 100 combat-ready men) on 30 July.
 By the time the Division had been disbanded, it had subordinated the following units, all of which ended up worse off than the Division’s original units:

 After the first of August, the 352nd Infantry Division was withdrawn to refit in the area southeast of Alençon.
 The 352nd was only there for a little over a week before American forces closed in.
 Elements of the Division engaged in rear guard action along the axis of Le Mans and Dreux.
 Generalleutnant Dietrich Kraiß, the 352.ID commander, was injured in an attack on 4 August 1944.
 He died of his injuries two days later.
 Oberst Heyna was the interim commander of the Division as they pulled out of the front-line in France.